nmbazima/mbazima/_posts/2017-12-12-big-data-little-laptop-pt1-multithreading.md

 For this reason, creating multiple threads to handle execution of Python statements generally provides no benefit.
 Python programs with complex processing statements are typically "CPU-bound", meaning the time that it takes to run the program is primarily dependent on how long it takes to serially process all of the program's Python statements.

 We can still greatly improve the performance of certain Python programs, however, using a multithreaded approach.
-Such programs are generally "IO-bound", that is, the time that it takes to complete the program is primarily dependent on how long it takes to perform network or filesystem tasks, such as calling a web-based API or working with a large number of files on an external drive.
+Such programs are generally "IO-bound", that is, the time that it takes to complete the program is primarily dependent on how long it takes to perform network or filesystem tasks, such as calling a web-based API or opening files on a network drive.

 # Multithreaded Programming

 In many cases, the coding pattern for a multithreaded Python program is fairly straightforward.
 Items for processing are placed into a processing queue, and a number of threads are opened to process the items.
 Each item of the queue is fed to the thread, and as soon as a thread has finished processing an item, it plucks another item from the queue.

 An example of a coding pattern that I often use for multithreaded Python programs is below.
-In this example, I am reading the first five rows of data from each of hundreds of identically formatted Microsoft Excel Files and combining the data into a single `pandas` data frame.
+In this example, we are taking the first five rows of data from each of hundreds of identically formatted Microsoft Excel Files and combining them into a single `pandas` data frame.

 ```
 from multiprocessing import Manager